 If there’s one thing you shouldn’t do after closing on a house, it's to forego the home warranty.
 It’s right up there with not changing the locks.
 If the seller or your real estate agent didn’t purchase a home warranty plan for you during closing, you should plan to buy one immediately after you’ve purchased your home.

 Ready to safeguard your investment?
-Check out our home warranty page for more information, and compare prices and plans to choose the plan that fits your new household and your budget.
+Check out our home warranty page for more information, and compare home warranty costs and plans to choose the one that fits your new household and your budget.